georgiee/coding-for-kids/slides.md

 theme: Scherzkeks, 1
 [.header: text-scale(0.5)]

-^ Welcome to my talk Teaching coding to kids - why it matters and how to do it.
+^ Welcome to my talk

+^ About CODING KIDS and SCREAMING CARROTS

 ^ And just to make sure.
 In this presentation we talk about kids in the age of 6-12 years.